CTurt/DARA/README.md

 Hopefully this will be enough to load an ARM payload from EEPROM into RAM and jump to it.

 To activate this exploit, go to "MULTIPLAYER", "NINTENDO WI-FI CONNECTION", and then "CONNECT TO NINTENDO WFC".

-### Problem games

-FIFA World Cup 2006 (E) CRC fixing support is added, but the game doesn't crash with a large name.